 What are the steps to send money to Papua New Guinea?

 Although the transfer method you use will differ according to the provider you select, in most cases you will need to:

-1. Sign up for an account.
-You can often do this at no cost online by providing your name, full contact details and a valid form of photo ID.
+- Sign up for an account.
+Register for an account online by providing your full name, contact details and a valid form of photo ID.

-2. Enter transaction details.
-Provide details about how much money you’re sending, the currency you’re sending, and who will be receiving the funds.
+- Enter transaction details.
+Provide details about the amount and currency of the money you want to send, and specify who will be receiving the funds.

-3. Pay for the transfer.
-You can then review the details of the transaction and submit a transfer request.
+- Pay for the transfer.
+Review the details of the transaction and submit a transfer request.
 Many providers offer online tracking services so you can monitor the progress of your funds.

 You may also be interested in

 You must be logged in to post a comment.